 - If you could live anywhere, where would you live and why?

-- If you could be friends with a celebrity, who would you choose and why?
+- If you could be friends with a famous person, who would you choose and why?

 - If you could meet any historical figure, who would you choose to meet and why?

-- What is the favorite material object that you own?
-Why is it your favorite?
+- What is your favorite thing you own?
+Why do you love it?

 - If you could buy anything and price was no object, what would you buy and why?

 - If you could go anywhere on vacation, where would you go and why?